dhorelik/bbc-radio-extension/README.md

 bbc-radio-extension
 ===================

-The extention basically just opens the BBC iPlayer in a new window.
-However, it lets you get to the stations you want fast.
+The extension basically just opens the BBC iPlayer in a new window.
+Lets you get to the stations you want fast.